Home

 Volunteers exposed to 3.3% or 5.4% CO2 for 15 minutes experienced increased depth of breathing.
 At 7.5%, a feeling of an inability to breathe (dyspnea), increased pulse rate, headache, dizziness, sweating, restlessness, disorientation, and visual distortion developed.
 Twenty-minute exposures to 6.5 or 7.5% decreased mental performance.
 Irritability and discomfort were reported with exposure to 6.5% for approximately 70 minutes.
 Exposure to 6% for several minutes, or 30% for 20-30 seconds, has affected the heart, as evidenced by altered electrocardiograms.

 Workers briefly exposed to very high concentrations showed damage to the retina, sensitivity to light (photophobia), abnormal eye movements, constriction of visual fields, and enlargement of blind spots.
-Exposure to up to 3.0% for over 15 hours, for six days, resulted in decreased night vision and colour sensitivity.
+Exposure to up to 3.0% for over 15 hours, for six days, resulted in decreased night vision and color sensitivity.

 Exposure to 10% for 1.5 minutes has caused eye flickering, excitation and increased muscle activity and twitching.
 Concentrations greater than 10% have caused difficulty in breathing, impaired hearing, nausea, vomiting, a strangling sensation, sweating, stupor within several minutes and loss of consciousness within 15 minutes.
 Exposure to 30% has quickly resulted in unconsciousness and convulsions.
 Several deaths have been attributed to exposure to concentrations greater than 20%.
 Effects of CO2 can become more pronounced upon physical exertion, such as heavy work.